censorship-no-archive/ceno1/doc/threatModel.md

 static content that otherwise would not be available because of Internet censorship.
 It is therefore a great tool for reading the news – a selection of news feeds has already been inserted and getting updated on a daily basis, accessible via the "CENO Portal".
-Nevertheless, users can anonymously request specific nodes that have access to the uncensored Web (from now on "Bridges") to fetch a URL, prepare a bundle for it and insert it in the distributed storage, so as to be retrieved by the user that requested it.
+Furthermore, users can anonymously request specific nodes that have access to the uncensored Web (from now on "Bridges") to fetch a URL, prepare a bundle for it and insert it in the distributed storage, so as to be retrieved by the user that requested it.
 Future requests for the